mrocklin/mrocklin.github.io/startup-best-practices.md

 your biggest competitor will shift considerably every few months.
 This is because both you and they will be pivoting rapidly.

-Given this, you shouldn't optimize around them too much.
+Given this, you shouldn't optimize around them much.

 ### You're a small slice of a growing pie